 Want to join smart design students who are enhancing their design education with leadership skills and networking?

-AIGA ATL has a very active Student Board with members who share their passion for design and learning with the community.
-The student board and members from Atlanta-area design schools work together under the guidance and direction of Education Co-Chairs Sue Youngblood (The Art Institute of Atlanta) and Hank Richardson (Portfolio Center).
+AIGA Atlanta has an active Student Board with members who share their passion for design and learning with the community.
+The student board and members from Atlanta-area design schools work together under the guidance and direction of the Education Chair.

 The AIGA ATL Student Board is a great way to make connections and, more importantly, relationships with your Atlanta design community.